notesbytom/notesbytom/cisco-switch/catalyst_port-security.md

   * NPS/IAS Tunnel-Pvt-Group-ID == Tunnel-Private-Group-ID field
 * [Flexible Authentication Order, Priority, and Failed Authentication][8] (pdf)
   * See `authentication order` and `authentication priority` below.
-* Security Configuration Guide, Cisco IOS XE ...
+* *Security Configuration Guide, Cisco IOS XE ...
 Catalyst ...
-Switches [Configuring Identity Control Policies][11] (ICP)
+Switches* [Configuring Identity Control Policies][11] (ICP)
   * Practical examples for configuring Identity Based Networking Services (IBNS) policies

+## Cisco Discovery Protocol Bypass

+CDP Bypass can allow a Cisco phone to use the Voice Vlan on an access port while the Data Vlan requires authentication with Host-Mode Single-Host or Multi-Host.
+CDP Bypass is NOT used with Host-Modes of Multi-Auth or Multi-Domain which require 802.1x or MAB authentication for the Phone.

+* *Security Configuration Guide, Cisco IOS XE ...
+Catalyst ...
+Switches* [Configuring Cisco Discovery Protocol Bypass][12]

 ## RADIUS Port Authentication